deckool/deckool.github.com/cv.md

 __UI/UX design__, __web oriented server side programming__, writing blog engines, CMSs, frontends/backends, personalized web apps from scratch.

-It all began few years earlier with my first Linux installation, digging shell scripts, managing small web networks starting with Apache, PHP and MySql those days, gaining basic knowledge on these technologies, moving slowly to UI/UX design where i stayed from since.
+Small web networks starting with Apache, PHP and MySql those days, gaining basic knowledge on these technologies, moving slowly to UI/UX design where i stayed from since.

 now i am fully focusing on __programming__ and __UI/UX design__, integrating both in various applications, __Haskell__[^1] being the main language, __Html__[^2], __Css__[^3], __JS__[^4], along with databases like __MongoDB__, __Redis__ and __ElasticSearch__ not being foreign.
 >more than 15000 hours of active coding in different environments